Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 326

 Continued exploration of the director’s role in the production process with emphasis on the director’s work in rehearsal.
-Practical application includes the direction of a one-act play with student actors in the Dragon's Lair Theatre.
+Practical application includes the direction of a one-act play with student actors.
 Prerequisite: THEA 226.
 Alternate years.

 332